The Father of Independence and Social Transformation

 Honors and Legacy

-During his time in office, Barrow led the DLP to many great social and political advances – accelerating industrial development, expanding the island’s tourism industry, the introduction of National Health Insurance and Social Security, and the expansion of free education on all levels.
+During his time in office, Barrow led the DLP to many significant social and political advances – accelerating industrial development, expanding the island’s tourism industry, the introduction of National Health Insurance and Social Security, and the expansion of free education on all levels.

 In 1965, Barrow also led the foundation of the Caribbean Free Trade Association (CARIFTA), which later evolved into the Caribbean Community (CARICOM).
 In fact, it was Barrow, together with other leaders of the Caribbean region, who helped to enact the ‘Treaty of Chaguaramas‘ to strengthen the political and economic relations between the English-speaking Caribbean territories.